tsathoqqua/limadocs/docs/source/mudlib/flags.rst

-.. c:function:: private void set_flags(int which, int state)
+.. c:function:: void set_flags(int which, int state)

 set_flags(which, state) sets the flag specified by 'which', which includes